ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 **Important:** Instance groups do not support instance templates that have the following configurations:
 - Secondary network interfaces are not supported.
 Only one, primary network interface for an instance template is supported in an instance group.
 - A primary IP address or floating IP addresses assigned to the primary interface is not supported.
+- - An instance template that uses a custom image that is managed by a private catalog isn't supported.

 When you create an instance template, validation steps are performed to ensure that you can use this template to provision a virtual server instance.
 {: tip}